JesseDWhite/no-more-cover-letter/README.md

 * There will be a generic introductory paragraph and an ending paragraph.
 Display final output to users to copy and edit within their own text editor.
 * The application will be tailored for my current cover letter and information therein.
+* Potentially making it a succint style cover letter.

 <h4><em>Stretch Goals<em></h4>